OperationCode/START_HERE/open_source_maintenance_policy.md

 ## How a contribution gets merged

 * Open Pull Request (anyone)
-* Code reviewed by a Maintainer, Lieutenant, or Project Lead - who will then approve or request changes to the pull request using Github's reviewing tool.
+* Code reviewed by a Maintainer, Sergeant, or Project Lead - who will then approve or request changes to the pull request using Github's reviewing tool.
 * Merged after approvals by at least two Maintainers for the component(s) affected by your contribution.

 ## Contribution Appeals Process

 There may be cases where someone wishes to appeal a Maintainer decision.
 In this event, the "chain of command" for the appeals process is as follows.

-* In the event that the actions of a Maintainer are to be appealed, the appeal should be directed to the Lieutenant for that component.
+* In the event that the actions of a Maintainer are to be appealed, the appeal should be directed to the Sergeant for that component.
 As stated above, a Lt retains veto power for the component(s) for which they are responsible.

-* In the event that the actions of a Lieutenant are to be appealed, the appeal should be directed to the Project Lead.
+* In the event that the actions of a Sergeant are to be appealed, the appeal should be directed to the Project Lead.
 As stated above, the Project Lead retains universal veto power over all components.

-Although Lieutenants and the Project Lead retain veto powers over certain components, use of this veto power is not guaranteed by the submission of an appeal to that person.
-It is expected that the majority decisions of component Maintainers and Lieutenants will be respected in all but the most exceptional circumstances.
+Although Sergeants and the Project Lead retain veto powers over certain components, use of this veto power is not guaranteed by the submission of an appeal to that person.
+It is expected that the majority decisions of component Maintainers and Sergeants will be respected in all but the most exceptional circumstances.

 # How to become a...